igsl-group/JiraDashboardMigrator/README.md

 1. Network access to Jira DC/Server for REST API calls and network access to Jira database for database queries.
 1. Network access to Jira Cloud for REST API calls.

+## Limitations
+1. You need to define a mapping configuration for each dashboard gadget type.
+1. Atlassian REST API only supports creating dashboard in 2-column layout.
+1. Some object types cannot be mapped due to having no uniquely identifiable properties (agile board, sprint).

 ## Configuration
 Edit config.json and update source and target information.
 1. ```"sourceDatabaseURL": "jdbc:mysql://[IP]:[Port]/[Database Name]"```